missmatsuko/matsuko.ca/src/data/blog/hearing-centric-design-in-video-chat-apps.md

 <!--
 TODO:
 - change date
-- update heading texts
-- add screenshots to items in "the list"
 - proofread/edit/grammars
 -->

-**Note: If you are not familiar with Deaf and hard of hearing (DHH) culture, you may want to read [Deaf 101 by the Hearing, Speech & Deaf Center (HSDC)](https://www.hsdc.org/services/deaf-101/) first.**
+**Note: If you are not familiar with Deaf and hard of hearing (DHH) culture, I recommend reading [Deaf 101 by the Hearing, Speech & Deaf Center (HSDC)](https://www.hsdc.org/services/deaf-101/) first.**

 ## Introduction